-Bill Gates, and Paul Allen co-founded Microsoft, one of the world's largest publicly traded company, and software maker, headquartered in Richmond, Washington, on April 4, 1975.
+Bill Gates and Paul Allen co-founded Microsoft, one of the world's largest publicly traded company and software maker, headquartered in Richmond, Washington, on April 4, 1975.
 Allen left Microsoft in December of 1982, and eventually became one of the world's richest men by holding onto his shares years after his resignation.
-The now, 61-year-old, however, continued to excel without a minute to spare, and on March 13, 1986, Microsoft, had its initial public offering, which, made him close to $350 million dollars.
-If, one hundred shares were purchased on March 13, 1986, and held until October 13, 2017, would be valued at an estimated $2,221, 056.00 with a 79,223% return on investment.
+The now 61-year-old continued to excel without a minute to spare, and on March 13, 1986, Microsoft had its initial public offering, which made him close to $350 million dollars.
+If one hundred shares were purchased on March 13, 1986, and held until October 13, 2017, they would be valued at an estimated $2,221,056.00 with a 79,223% return on investment.
 On May 22, 1990, Windows 3.0 appeared on dealer shelves, and competed with Steve Job's Apple Macintosh.
 Sales of Windows 3.0 reached a total of $1,183,446,000 at the end of the year, and made Microsoft a household name.

 Today, Bill Gates is the Chairman of the Board at Microsoft, and remains one of the company's major shareholders.
 He is the richest man in would world, and has a net worth of approximately $89.2 billion.
-Not not only does Gates focus on technological advancements, but, fighting global poverty, global health, global development, advanceing philanthropy, and U.S education through the Bill & Melinda Gates Foundation (GF).
+Not only does Gates focus on technological advancements, but fights global poverty, global health, global development, advancing philanthropy, and U.S education through the Bill & Melinda Gates Foundation (GF).
 The GF was launched 17 years ago as of this writing, and has become one of the biggest charitable foundations in the world.
-The foundation employees 1,453 people, has a trust endowment of $40.3 billion, and supports work in more than 95 countries.
+The foundation employs 1,453 people, has a trust endowment of $40.3 billion, and supports work in more than 95 countries.

 "Here’s one of our favorite charts.
 It shows that the number of childhood deaths per year has been cut in half since 1990," Melinda Gates shared.